 We corroborate these findings with event-time evidence on changes in hospital prices around management turnovers for natural causes.
-The source of variation comes from turnover events associated with a significant increase in the manager's negotiation skill, defined as an improvement of at least 0.05 in absolute magnitude.
-This threshold corresponds to an incoming manager able to negotiate at least 5 percent lower price than the outgoing manager in comparable private transactions on the same vehicles.
+The source of variation comes from turnover events associated with a significant increase in the manager's negotiation skill, defined as an improvement of at least 0.1 in absolute magnitude.
+This threshold corresponds to an incoming manager able to negotiate at least 10 percent lower price than the outgoing manager in comparable private transactions on the same vehicles.
 Hospitals experiencing these turnovers with significant NS improvements form the treated group, while hospitals without any management turnovers serve as the control group.
 The analysis employs a standard event-study framework, interacting event-time dummies with a treatment indicator.
 Year zero represents the year of management turnover, and the analysis examines a time window spanning four years before and after the event.

 Panel A in Figure 5 presents the event-study results for hospital systems, while Panel B displays the pattern for hospital facilities.
 The x-axis represents the event time in years relative to the manager's turnover year (year zero), while the y-axis shows the hospital's average price per service unit.
-Shaded regions denote 90% confidence intervals.
+Shaded regions denote 95% confidence intervals.
 By exploiting variation in bargaining skill within the same

-13Table OA3.15 in the Online Appendix examines whether hospitals' financial conditions predict any managers' departures, managers' exogenous departures, or managers' NS.
-The regression results suggest that lagged revenue growth, profit margin, and total income are not significantly correlated with managerial departures and managers' negotiation skills.
-While hospitals' total income is statistically significant, its effect is the opposite of what is expected, as higher hospital income is associated with a higher probability of (exogenous) departure.
+14Table OA3.12 in the Online Appendix examines whether hospitals' financial conditions predict managers' exogenous departures.
+The regression results suggest that lagged revenue growth, profit margin, and total income are not significantly correlated with managerial departures.
+While debt leverage is statistically significant, its effect is the opposite of what is expected, as higher debt leverage is associated with a lower probability of departure.